RicoJia/ricojia.github.io/_posts/2024/2024-11-11-robotics-General-Design-Notes.markdown

 ## Software Structuring

 - Build a simulation / dataset for debugging software is key. otherwise, you will have a lot of overhead of on-robot hardware testing.
 - Have three general feature flags / launch flags of your robot software:
   - production
   - simulation: no redundant visualization, so you can run simulation with small amount of compute
   - debug: bring up necessary visualization, log messages. the real-time performance could be sub-par, or certain parts could crash due to compute constrants.

+- Use consistent, simple notations
+- Use modern C++ (>C++17)
+- Use unit test and module tests
+- 2D and 3D visualization for results.